ericcornelissen/ades/README.md

     echo 'Hello ${{ inputs.name }}'
 ```

-can be made safer by converting it into:
+it can be made safer by converting it into:

 ```yaml
 - name: Example step